 In the first half of the sixth century BCE, the Carthaginian admiral Hanno made a long voyage along the African west coast.
 His logbook contains a description of a fully active volcano and the first known report about gorillas.

-The eighteen lines of Hanno's artless account of his journey along the west coast of Africa are a unique document.
-It is the only known first-hand report on these regions before those of the Portuguese, which were written two thousand years later.
+The eighteen lines of Hanno's artless account of his journey along the west coast of Africa (reportedly written on a Carthaginian temple wall but translated in Greek) are a unique document.
+This is the only known first-hand report on those regions before those of the Portuguese, which were written two thousand years later.
 It is the longest known text by a Phoenician author.
 Besides, Hanno has a fascinating story to tell: we visit a mysterious island, have to fight hostile natives, survive an erupting volcano, and encounter gorillas.

 Probably, Hanno made his voyage on the outer sea in the first half of the sixth century BCE.
 He had orders to found several colonies on the Moroccan coast; having done so, he established a trading post on a small island off the Mauritanian coast.
 After completing the original mission, he ventured further south, making a reconnaissance expedition along the African coast until he reached modern Gabon, where he was forced to return because he was running out of supplies.
 There is some reason to doubt the truth of the latter statement, because the Roman encyclopedist Pliny the Elder says that Hanno circumnavigated Africa and reached the borders of Arabia.note[Pliny the Elder, Natural history 2.169a; discussed below.]